SwanseaU-TTW/CSCM59/coursework/coursework.md

    with columns `lecturer`, `module_code`, `student_id`, and `student_name`.
    `student_name` is a combination of the first and last name.
 This should only contain lectures that are in progress.
-5. For each student in the module, it would be good to get some statistics on past student performance.
-Create a view called `past_performance` with columns `module_code`, `past_module_code`, `mark_average`, `mark_variance`, `mark_high`, `mark_low`, `num_students`
+5. For each module, it would be good to get some statistics on past student performance.
+This view will show statistics on how students in a given module performed in past modules they have taken.
+   Create a view called `past_performance` with columns `module_code`, `past_module_code`, `mark_average`, `mark_variance`,
+   `mark_high`, `mark_low`, `num_students`. `past_module_code` is the module
+   code for the previous module.
-6. For a single module in a semester, show the average, variance, and number of students.
+6. For a single module, show the average, variance, and number of students.
 Create a view called `module_performance` with columns `module_code`, `module_name`, `mark_average`, `mark_variance`, `mark_high`, `mark_low`, `num_students`.